IAmBaut/ImgboardTools/README.md

 * Arguments in parentheses () are optional.
 * Arguments in braces {} are possible example values.

-There is also a (very ugly) GUI application to allow for access to the features of the script.
+There is also a GUI application to allow for access to the features of the script.
 It should work cross platform.

 The GUI is experimental and may not be as up to date as the CLI and troubleshooting will be less obvious on it.
 Use at your own risk.